-While this slightly increases our costs, we believe it allows children to break into smaller groups to explore interests and to engage in projects that require more supervision, such as woodworking, computer programming and enameling.
+While this slightly increases our costs, we believe this allows the students to have more personalized and individualized homework assistance.
+This also gives us the ability to break into smaller groups to explore interests and to engage in projects that require more supervision, such as baking, computer programming and theater arts.

-Critically for Lincoln families, our staffing ratio permits employees to escort individual children to and from music lessons, athletic practices on the school campus or sometimes as far away as Pierce Park, Scout meetings, Recreation Department programs and activities at school such as theater rehearsals.
-If we staffed at the minimum level, staff members would not be able to continuously break away from larger groups to see to the safe and timely delivery of children to their various activities.
+Our staffing ratio permits employees to escort individual children to and from Recreation Department programs and activities, such as music lessons, scout meetings, athletic practices, and theater rehearsals.
+These activities are held on the school campus or sometimes as far away as Pierce Park.
+If we staffed at the minimum level, adults would not be able to continuously break away from larger groups to see to the safe and timely delivery of children to their various activities.